jambalong/portfolio/src/_posts/2025-10-26-next-project-wuwa-planner.md

 thumbnail: /images/thumbnails/wuwa_planner.jpg
 ---

-It's been **severals** weeks since Fall quarter started, and I've carved out some time to build a fun portfolio project.
+It's been **several** weeks since the Fall quarter started, and I've carved out some time to build a fun portfolio project.
 I had an itch to build something new, something that challenges me, and helps me learn **further**.
 The goal was clear: I wanted to create an app that was not just functional, but genuinely interesting to me, to ensure that I'd stick to it from start to finish.
 I wanted to gain a solid learning experience and a tangible demonstration of my abilities.

 The process of figuring out that a `"Wuthering Waves Planner"` is what spoke to me wasn't instant.
 It involved a bit of brainstorming, a dash of self-assessment, and a healthy dose of what I was currently passionate about outside of coding.

 ## Brainstorming Phase: So What Do I Want to Build?

-I initially thought wide, so I considered a few different paths:
+I initially thought widely, so I considered a few different paths:

 - **A task manager**: I've been interested in having a tool fr time-blocking, since I wanted assistance in being a bit more productive.
 It so happened that I worked on a time management design throughout my UX Design course.
 But ultimately, I wanted something a bit more unique than another `to-do app`.

-- **An inventory system**: I was tasked to track some tech inventory during Summer, so I thought rather than a spreadsheet perhaps I could build an app with a `map overview` of the equipment's location.
+- **An inventory system**: I was tasked to track some tech inventory during the Summer, so I thought, rather than a spreadsheet, perhaps I could build an app with a `map overview` of the equipment's location.
 But it didn't spark that immediate _“I need to build this!”_ feeling.

 - **A personal finance tracker**: Could be complex, I've been enjoying using `YNAB` and thought of building a similar one.
 But I didn't have any pain points with the app, and I worried I'd just end up with a simple `CRUD` project.